saaket2006/youtube-video-summarization-system/README.md

 Step 2: System extracts video ID and attempts transcript retrieval.
 Step 3: If transcript is unavailable, Whisper performs audio transcription.
 Step 4: Transcript is chunked into smaller text batches.
-Step 5: Parallel processing begins: Formatter Agent cleans each chunk; Chunk Summarizer Agent generates chunk-level summaries.
+Step 5: *Parallel processing begins*: Formatter Agent cleans each chunk; Chunk Summarizer Agent generates chunk-level summaries.
 Step 6: All chunk summaries are aggregated and merged.
 Step 7: Final Summarizer Agent produces a complete structured summary.
 Step 8: If translation is enabled, Translator Agent converts the summary into the chosen language.